bartmao/sendSIGINT/README.md

 Send ctrl+c to a console application

 # usage
-Simply use bin/Release/SendSignal.exe Pid to send ctrl+C
+Simply use invoke "bin/Release/SendSignal.exe PID" to send ctrl+C